Debra Allbery

 Debra Allbery (born March 3, 1957, in Lancaster, Ohio) is an American poet.

 Life

 Allbery is an Ohio native, though she currently lives in Fairview, North Carolina.
-She has graduated from the College of Wooster, the University of Virginia, and the University of Iowa, has taught at Dickinson College, Randolph College, the University of Michigan, and was the Director of the MFA Program for Writers at Warren Wilson College from 2009-2023, where she has served on the poetry faculty since 1995.
+She has graduated from the College of Wooster, the University of Virginia, and the University of Iowa, has taught at Dickinson College, Randolph College, the University of Michigan, and was the Director of the MFA Program for Writers at Warren Wilson College from 2009 to 2023, where she has served on the poetry faculty since 1995.

 Her work has appeared in Crazy Horse, The Missouri Review, Ironwood, Iowa Review, Poetry, Ploughshares, TriQuarterly, The Kenyon Review, and The Yale Review, and she is among the poets included in The Broadview Anthology of Poetry, edited by Herbert Rosengarten and Amanda Goldrick-Jones.